carbon-language/carbon-lang/libcxx/docs/DesignDocs/VisibilityMacros.rst

   appropriately.

-  By default, this macro is not defined, which means that per TU ABI insulation is not provided unless explicitly overriden by users.
+  By default, this macro is not defined, which means that per TU ABI insulation is not provided unless explicitly overridden by users.

 **_LIBCPP_TYPE_VIS**
   Mark a type's typeinfo, vtable and members as having default visibility.